 Newcastle is the hub of the Hunter Valley wine region, located right at the mouth of the Hunter River.
 It is home to stunning beaches for all kinds of activities, a rich heritage of Victorian architecture and plenty of live music events for all tastes.
 There are also lots of places for recreation, hiking and outdoor adventure nearby.
 Whether you are looking for vibrant city life or a spectacular natural retreat, in Newcastle you will get it all.

-A combination of big city comforts, perfect weather and a laid-back approach to life make Perth one of the most livable cities in the world.
-It is a youthful, energetic and cosmopolitan city, and in terms of entertainment, nightlife and cultural activities it can stand up to even the fiercest competition.
-When it comes to food, however, Perth raises the bar, boasting fabulous beachfront restaurants, succulent seafood and some of the country’s best vineyards.
-It may be one of the world’s most remote cities, but a good public transportation system allows visitors to explore the city’s surrounding beaches, bush and greenery in mere minutes, and there’s simply no excuse not to visit.
+A combination of big city comforts, good weather and a laid-back approach to life make Perth one of the most livable cities in the world.
+It is a youthful and cosmopolitan city.
+In terms of entertainment, nightlife and cultural activities it can stand up to even the fiercest competition.
+When it comes to food, Perth raises the bar, boasting fabulous beachfront restaurants, succulent seafood and some of the country’s best vineyards.
+An excellent public transportation system allows visitors to explore the city easily, despite its remote location.

 Port Macquarie is a vibrant coastal city at the heart of a beautiful region teeming with outdoor adventures, gorgeous beaches and delicious fresh produce and seafood.
 A fascinating history dating back to the convict era adds to the allure.
 Australia’s biggest population of coastal koalas is here, on the mid North Coast of New South Wales.
 And the region is famous for its Hastings River oysters and its vineyards produce award-winning wines.
 From local culinary delights to splendid natural beauty, Port Macquarie is a picture-perfect gem to visit.